First World War: Airships, Balloon and Seaplane Stations

 The patrol durations of these early aircraft was relatively short and for longer flights airships were preferred.
 By the end of the war there were seven airship stations in England and 10 sites where airships were moored.
 Often these were places that offered shelter, such as disused quarries or woodland clearings.

 During the war, 61 airship sheds were constructed to a variety of designs in steel and wood.
-Using aerial photographs, The remains of the RNAS stations at Kingsnorth and Grain, Medway, Kent have been recorded by a recent English Heritage project on the Hoo Peninsula.
+Using aerial photographs, The remains of the RNAS stations at Kingsnorth and Grain, Medway, Kent have been recorded by an English Heritage project on the Hoo Peninsula.
 Read the report here.

 The airships based here provided aerial observation of German submarines threatening shipping and convoys in the Thames Estuary, North Sea, and the Channel.